preethamrn/pokemondens/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 # TODO
-- Support list of Pokemon in a table
+- Setup all den Pokemon (update denPokemon.py script to generate the required component data)
 - Setup all den positions
 - Fix styling for the hover layout
 - Add deep links into Serebii